beestertime/beestertime.github.io/about.md

 title: About
 permalink: /about/
 ---
 Hi!
-I graduated recently from my MSc in Epidemiology, where I specialized in infectious diseases and global health.
+I graduated recently from my MSc in Epidemiology, where I specialized in infectious diseases and global health 🌎.

 I am trained in SAS, with basic certification.
 My familarity to other statistical software comes from self-teaching (R, Python) and work (Stata).